MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 via :func:`~membrane_curvature.curvature.mean_curvature_monge`.

-The result has units Å :sup:`-1` and is stored in :attr:`MembraneCurvature.results.mean` for each frame.
+Mean curvature is expressed in units of Å\ :sup:`-1`.

 .. _gaussian-curvature:

-3.4.
 Gaussian curvature
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Gaussian curvature :math:`K` is calculated from the same derivative